Improving Requirements Completeness: Automated Assistance through Large Language Models: Evaluation

-\sectopic{RQ1.} Figures~\ref{fig:RQ1_Accuracy} and~\ref{fig:RQ1_Coverage} provide box plots for Accuracy and Coverage with the number of predictions by BERT ranging from 5 to 20 in increments of 5.
-Each box plot is based on 20 datapoints; each datapoint represents one document in $P_1$.
-We perform statistical significance tests on the obtained metrics using the non-parametric pairwise Wilcoxon's rank sum test~\cite{capon1991elementary} and Vargha-Delaney's effect size~\cite{vargha2000critique}.
 Table~\ref{tbl:RQ1_Significance_Testing} shows the results of the statistical tests.
 Each row in the table compares Accuracy and Coverage across two levels of predictions per mask.
 For example, the \emph{5 vs. 10} row compares the metrics for when BERT generates 5 predictions per mask versus when it generates 10.

 For Accuracy, Fig.~\ref{fig:RQ1_Accuracy} shows a downward trend as the number of predictions per mask increases.
 Based on Table~\ref{tbl:RQ1_Significance_Testing}, the decline in Accuracy is statistically significant with each increase in the number of predictions, the exception being the increase from 15 to 20, where the decline is not statistically significant.
 For Coverage, Fig.~\ref{fig:RQ1_Coverage} shows an upward but saturating trend.
 Five predictions per mask is too few: all other levels are significantly better.
 Twenty is too many, notably because of the lack of a significant difference for Coverage in the \hbox{\emph{10 vs. 20}} row of Table~\ref{tbl:RQ1_Significance_Testing}.
 The choice is thus between 10 and 15.
 We select 15 as this yields an average increase of 3.2\% in Coverage compared to 10 predictions per mask.
 This increase is not statistically significant.
 Nevertheless, the price to pay is an average decrease of $(14.12 - 11.97 =)\ 2.15\%$ in Accuracy.
 Given the importance of Coverage, we deem 15 to be a better compromise than 10.